mark-watson/PythonAIBook/manuscript/Knowledge_Representation_Semantic_Web_and_Linked_Data.md

                   ' --> ' + relationship[1])
 ```

-This command line tool does not run very well in a shell in IDEs like PyCharm to pay attention to the printed prompt in line 44 and run **kgn** in a terminal window that properly renders unicode characters and colored/styled text.
+This command line tool does not run very well in a shell in IDEs like PyCharm so pay attention to the printed prompt in line 40 and run **kgn** in a terminal window that properly renders unicode characters and colored/styled text.

-A listing of kgnutils.py that uses a SPARQL query to resolve entity names to DBPedia URIs:
+A listing of **kgnutils.py** that uses a SPARQL query to resolve entity names to DBPedia URIs:

 ```python
 from .sparql import dbpedia_sparql